enze-chen/enze-chen.github.io/_posts/2020-8-8-nsfgrfp.md

 So I applied twice for the GRFP, back when joint BS/MS students were still allowed to.
 The first year I got Honorable Mention and the second year I won.
 In my first set of reviews, they were terse in their assessment but all positive (at least "Very Good" and no negative comments), so I was a little surprised I didn't win.
 In my second set of reviews, they were a lot longer.
 I almost died (in the bad sense) when I read the first review because it was quite critical and demeaning.
 Then I almost died again (in the good sense?) when I read the last review because it was *incredibly* glowing and effusive.
-And so my conclusion is that as long as you're able to get one reviewer to really back you up, then you should be OK?
+And so my conclusion is that in order to win, you need to get one reviewer to really back you up, and the others don't matter as much?
 Another friend of mine had a similar experience.
 Of course, there's no way to predict their reactions ahead of time...

 ### Final thoughts 💭

-Wow, if you actually read this whole thing, h/t to you. 👏 I hope this helped clarify things.
+Wow, if you actually read this whole thing, h/t to you. 👏 I hope this helped.
 There's also a lot of great advice and sample essays on [Alex Lang's website](https://www.alexhunterlang.com/nsf-fellowship){:target="_blank"} and if you want to get stressed out while waiting for results (or commiserate with others...), check out [The GradCafe forums](https://forum.thegradcafe.com/search/?q=NSF%20GRFP&quick=1){:target="_blank"}.

 <p align="center" style="font-size:175%"> ~ Good luck!!! ~  </p>